Can you compost our tea bags?

 To maintain our organic license we moved to food-safe polyester as this is and remains the only alternative available in the global tea industry.

-This is still the case and we are working towards a realistic date for a non-GMO biodegradable solution which we believe will be the summer of 2020.
+This is still the case and we are working towards a realistic date for a non-GMO biodegradable solution which we believe will be the Spring of 2021.

 What are our tea bags made from?